prakhar171/signature-verification/README.md

 `python3 sharpen-pil.py`

-`python3 nearest-neighbour.py`
+`python3 nearest-neighbour.py` {Can be configured depending on the quality of images, can change the black ranges.
+Default = 20}

 `python3 signature-extractor.py`

 We store the output.png file in the Non\ CNN/for-verification folder.

 Now, in Non CNN/Back-End/
-`python3 kl.py`
+`python3 comparision.py`

 Enter the name of the folder with genuine images.
 The name of the image to be verified and the threshhold divergence based on pre existing data.
 This value is preset to the maximum divergence in the given real signatures and cannot be less than this, it can be more given on how strict the parameter needs to be.

-The code will output the divergence along with the `accept` or `reject` depending on the kl distance of this image from the rest of the set which contains genuine signature samples.
+The code will output the divergence along with the `Genuine` or `Fake` depending on the kl distance of this image from the rest of the set which contains genuine signature samples.

 When the number of signatures is large, the CNN code can be used by putting the genuine signatures in a named folder and running the signature to be verified through that particular trained model.
-The model is a simple CNN and outputs yes or no which signifies if the signature is geniune or forged.
+The model is a simple CNN and outputs Genuine or Fake which signifies if the signature is geniune or forged.